-Class of Shares : Non-Redeemable Convertible Cumulative Preference Shares ("NCCPS") Number of NCCPS in issue : 129,396 Number of NCCPS Holders : 24 Voting Rights : Class Meetings - Holders of NCCPS shall be entitled to attend, speak
+Class of Shares : Non-Redeemable Convertible Cumulative Preference Shares ("NCCPS")

+Number of NCCPS in issue : 129,396 Number of NCCPS Holders : 24

+Voting Rights : Class Meetings

+- Holders of NCCPS shall be entitled to attend, speak and vote at any class meetings of the holders of the NCCPS.
+Every holder of a NCCPS who is present in person (or by proxy or attorney or in the case of a corporation, a representative) at such class meetings shall have, on a show of hands, one vote and on a poll, one vote for every NCCPS of which he is the holder.

+General Meetings -

-- Class Meetings Holders of NCCPS shall be entitled to attend, speak and vote at any class meetings of the holders of the NCCPS.
-Every holder of a NCCPS who is present in person (or by proxy or attorney or in the case of a corporation, a representative) at such class meetings shall have, on a show of hands, one vote and on a poll, one vote for every NCCPS of which he is the holder. - General Meetings Holders of NCCPS shall be entitled to attend (in person or by proxy or attorney or in the case of a corporation, a representative) any general meeting of the Company and shall have, on a show of hands, one vote and on a poll, one vote in respect of each NCCPS of which he is the holder if (i) dividends with respect to the NCCPS (or any part thereof) due and payable and accrued is in arrears and has remained unpaid for at least six months; (ii) the resolution in question varies the rights attached to the NCCPS; or (iii) the resolution in question is for the winding up of the Company.
+Holders of NCCPS shall be entitled to attend (in person or by proxy or attorney or in the case of a corporation, a representative) any general meeting of the Company and shall have, on a show of hands, one vote and on a poll, one vote in respect of each NCCPS of which he is the holder if (i) dividends with respect to the NCCPS (or any part thereof) due and payable and accrued is in arrears and has remained unpaid for at least six months; (ii) the resolution in question varies the rights attached to the NCCPS; or (iii) the resolution in question is for the winding up of the Company.